aio-libs/aiohttp/docs/client_reference.rst

    End user should never create :class:`Connection` instances manually but get it by :meth:`BaseConnector.connect` coroutine.

+   .. attribute:: closed

+      :class:`bool` read-only property, ``True`` if connection was closed, released or detached.

    .. attribute:: loop

       Event loop used for connection